mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-inspection-inspect.markdown

 title: sqlalchemy.inspection inspect Example Code
 category: page
 slug: sqlalchemy-inspection-inspect-examples
-sortorder: 500031049
+sortorder: 500031051
 toc: False
 sidebartitle: sqlalchemy.inspection inspect
 meta: Python example code that shows how to use the inspect callable from the sqlalchemy.inspection module of the SQLAlchemy project.

-inspect is a callable within the sqlalchemy.inspection module of the SQLAlchemy project.
+`inspect` is a callable within the `sqlalchemy.inspection` module of the SQLAlchemy project.

 ## Example 1 from graphene-sqlalchemy